blessedN01/kilo-modes-setup/README.md

 ## Available Modes

-After setup, you'll have access to these 9 modes:
+After setup, you'll have access to these 10 specialized modes, each with categories, tags, and usage examples:

 ### Specialist Modes
 - **aria-accessibility**: ARIA Accessibility Implementation Specialist